telerik/fiddler-jam-docs/portal/jam-embedded-api.md

             });

             // Initialization of the Jam Embedded process.
-            // Additionally the serviceWorkerPath can be passed with an alternative worker path. jam.init({
+            // Additionally, the serviceWorkerPath can be passed with an alternative worker path. jam.init({
                 apiKey: '6227c60c287b37dc22da3af584e472c699e448b8e177f45e08e56978ff2feff80a8c363b6915344b898721919bc16440'
             });
             let captureInfo = '';

-            // Setting default capture options
+            // Setting the default capture options
-            // used as argument in the start method let captureOptions = {
+            // used as argument in the start method. let captureOptions = {
                 captureVideo: true,
                 captureScreenshots: true,